Skip to content

 results_set = cursor.fetchone()

-# Fetch 5 rows
+# Fetch the next 5 rows

 results_set = cursor.fetchmany(5)

-# Fetch all (remaining) rows
+# Fetch all rows

 results_set = cursor.fetchall()